Marla Gibbs: Personal life

 Gibbs was married to her high school sweetheart Jordan Gibbs from 1955 to 1973 and the couple had three children.

 On July 31, 2014, Gibbs attended the Leimert Park Village Book Fair in Los Angeles to pay tribute to Maya Angelou, who died on May 28, and Ruby Dee, who died on June 11.
 On January 11, 2016, Gibbs and former 227 co-star Jackée Harry attended the funeral of Grammy Award-winning singer Natalie Cole at the West Angeles Church of God in Christ in Los Angeles.
 Gibbs co-starred opposite Cole in the television film Lily in Winter.

-On November 13, 2024, Gibbs appeared at the Wilmington Library in Wilmington, Delaware, for A Conversation With Marla Gibbs, where she reminisced an almost 50 year career in television, delivering stories about her private life, both on-screen and off, esp. that of her longtime friendship with Sherman Hemsley, who died in July 2012, who also played her TV boss on The Jeffersons.
+On November 13, 2024, Gibbs appeared at the Wilmington Library in Wilmington, Delaware, for A Conversation With Marla Gibbs, where she reminisced an almost 50 year career in television, delivering stories about her private life, both on-screen and off, especially that of her longtime friendship with Sherman Hemsley, who died in July 2012, who also played her TV boss on The Jeffersons.